Seeed-Studio/wiki-documents/docs/Azure_Sphere_MT3620_Development_Kit.md

 ![enter image description here](https://github.com/SeeedDocument/Azure_Sphere_MT3620_Development_Kit/raw/master/img/azure.jpg)

-Azure Sphere MT3620 Development Kit is specially designed for rapid prototyping and help developer experience Azure Sphere technology.
+Azure Sphere MT3620 Development Kit is specially designed to support rapid prototyping and to enable developers to experience Azure Sphere technology.
 MT3620 is the first Azure Sphere certified MCU.
 Azure Sphere certified MCUs are a new class of secured, connected crossover microcontrollers.
-MT3620 features three user-accessible microcontroller cores, one application processor subsystem based on an ARM Cortex-A7 core which runs at up to 500MHz, two general purpose ARM Cortex-M4F I/O subsystems, each of which runs at up to 200MHz.
-MT3620 were designed to support real-time requirements when interfacing with a variety of on-chip peripherals including UART, I2C, SPI, I2S, and ADC.
-It has built-in security subsystem with its own dedicated CM4F core for secure boot and secure system operation, dual-band 802.11a/b/g/n Wi-Fi.
+MT3620 features three user-accessible microcontroller cores: one ARM Cortex-A7 core and two general purpose ARM Cortex-M4F cores.
+The MT3620 is designed to support real-time requirements when interfacing with a variety of on-chip peripherals including GPIO, UART, I2C, SPI, I2S, PWM and ADC.
+It has a built-in security subsystem with its own dedicated CM4F core for secure boot and secure system operation, along with dual-band 802.11 b/g/n Wi-Fi.

+Please note that the current Azure Sphere software release does not support all features of the MT3620 hardware, including the two general purpose ARM Cortex-M4F cores, some peripheral interfaces (ADC, I2C, I2S, PWM and SPI), Wi-Fi 802.11a, and RTC with clock selection and battery backup.
+For ADC and I2C, customers can use [MT3620 Grove Shield board](https://www.seeedstudio.com/MT3620-Grove-Shield-p-3145.html), which has a UART to I2C chip and a I2C12-bit ADC chip.

 The MT3620 Development Kit has expanded most MT3620 hardware resources on the expansion pin headers, by wiring to breadboard or adding a shield board , user can easily connect to other hardware accessories.

 The Azure Sphere operating system is pre-installed on the MT3620 and is designed to work with the Azure Sphere Security Service to create a secured IoT platform.
-Together the Azure Sphere OS and security service deliver:
+Their features are：

 - Certificate-based device authentication to any web service
 - Software attestation and secure boot